 She has also directed musicals such as Jesus Christ Superstar at Aarhus Theatre, Evita and Spring Awakening at Aalborg Theatre, as well as new written operas like Under the Sky at the Royal Danish Opera, Currents of Time and the Silvership at the Vadstena Academy, The Confessional at the Danish National Opera and Schattenspiele at Malmö Opera/Stadttheater Lübeck.

 In the summer 2010 she directed The Royal Danish Theatre’s big outdoor venture; The three Musketeers in the forest ”Dyrehaven” outside Copenhagen with 200 people on stage, stunt and around 40 horses.
 The spectacular production won a lot of attention and was seen by over 70.000 people.

 Elisabeth Linton works as a concert-dramaturge, and has in this role among other things created Il Primo Omicido by Scarlatti at The Gloger Festspiele, and Dido and Aeneas in the Danish Radio’s Concert Hall.

-She also works as a production-dramaturg for Kasper Holten, director as well as director of Opera at RHO Covent Garden.
+She also works as a production-dramaturg including works of Kasper Holten at at ROH Covent Garden and the Finish national Opera.
 Their collaboration include Der Freischütz, Der fliegende Holländer and Die Meistersinger.

 Her production of The Confessional at The Danish National Opera, won the prestigious ”Reumert” price for being ”the opera of the year” in 2007, and 2004 she was awarded the Reumert ”stage art’s talent” for her production of Jevgenij Onegin.